samacqua/LARC/dataset/README.md

     - example_output_sizes	: grid sizes of the example outputs
     - number_of_examples : total number of example input/outputs

-- `description.csv` : summary for all the descriptions
+- `/summary/description.csv` : summary for all the descriptions
     - description_id : a unique ID assigned to each description during annotation
     - user_id : a unique identifier for the participant giving this description
     - description_input	: description paragraph of the input